lupyuen/lupyuen.github.io/src/visual.md

 -   Value should be a __Floating-Point Number__ (`f32`)

-If the Types are incorrect, Zig Compiler will stop us here during compilation...
+If the Types are incorrect, Zig Compiler will stop us here __during compilation__...

 ```zig
     // Print the key and value